Pimsleur Review: Solid Audio Program, But It’s Not for Everyone

 Now let’s look at some advantages of using the programs.
 Before we get started, I’d just like to say that the observations below are based on my own experience using Pimsleur to differing degrees for different languages over a number of years.

 I’ve generally found Pimsleur to be useful, but I haven’t often used it as a primary means of study.
 Others, especially those who have used it exclusively over a longer period of time, may have had different experiences, but I’ve tried to consider as many angles as possible.

-Advantages of Pimsleur
+The Advantages of Pimsleur

 This might be a big deal if you just don’t have the time to sit down and use a program that requires your hands and full attention.
 This isn’t to say that Pimsleur programs aren’t mentally demanding—they require a certain level of concentration, and you can’t go on autopilot.

-However, you can use them while doing mindless chores, walking, driving or lying on a couch with your eyes closed.
 I would add that all of these scenarios might not be possible for everyone and you should probably consider how easily distracted you are before driving with Pimsleur, for example.
 But that goes for just about any kind of audio program or entertainment, and the convenience of the program may be a huge selling point for some people.